rust-lang/prev.rust-lang.org/faq.md

 Higher-kinded types are types with unfilled parameters.
 Support for higher-kinded types means "incomplete" types may be used anywhere "complete" types can be used, such as in a trait `impl`.

 The lack of support for higher-kinded types makes expression of certain ideas more tedious than it would otherwise be.
-For example, implementing a `Functor` trait (a term for a container which can be mapped over, obeying certain rules) without higher-kinded types would be difficult, as a `Functor` should be implemented for the container regardless of the type of values it contains (that is, the `impl` should leave the containers type parameter unfilled, with no concrete type).
+For example, implementing a `Functor` trait (a term for a container which can be mapped over, obeying certain rules) without higher-kinded types would be difficult, as a `Functor` should be implemented for the container regardless of the type of values it contains.
+With higher-kinded types, the Functor `impl` for some container could leave the container's type parameter unfilled, with no concrete type.

 Rust doesn't currently have them simply because they haven't been a priority.
 There is nothing inherent to the language that stops us from implementing support for higher-kinded types, it just hasn't been done yet.